bscotch/stitch/README.md

 ## GameMaker Studio Compatibility <a id="compatibility"></a>

 This project will generally stay up to date with the bleeding-edge versions of GameMaker Studio 2.
 We typically use beta or even alpha versions of GMS2.
-We will not typically test new versions of Stitch against older versions of GameMaker Studio, and will make no effort to maintain backwards compatibility.
+We will not test new versions of Stitch against older versions of GameMaker Studio, and will make no effort to maintain backwards compatibility.
 We'll list any known compatibility issues here, and we welcome GitHub Issues for any compatibility problems you discover.

 + **GMS2 versions < 2.3.0.529** **will not work at all** with any version of Stitch.